-7. Enter the DNS name server address for the interface eth0, for example: 192.168.15.168.

-- 8. Enter n as the response to the prompt: Configure a separate interface for device+ management? [y/n]. - 9.
-Enter n as the response to the prompt: Will this Junos Space system be added to an+ existing cluster? [y/n]. - 10.
+- 7. Enter the DNS name server address for the interface eth0; for example, 192.168.15.168. - 8.
+Enter n as the response to the prompt: Configure a separate interface for device management? [y/n]. - 9.
+Enter n as the response to the prompt: Will this Junos Space system be added to an existing cluster? [y/n]. - 10.
 Enter the IP address for the Web server.
-This IP address must be in the same subnet+ as the IP address for interface eth0, but a separate address; for example, 10.10.20.18. - 11.
-Add an NTP server to synchronize the node with an external NTP source.
-For example,+ you can specify ntp.example.com as the external NTP server. - 12.
+This IP address must be in the same subnet as the IP address for the interface eth0, but a separate address; for example, 10.10.20.18. - 11.
+Add an NTP server to synchronize the node with an external NTP source; for example, you can specify ntp.juniper.net as the external NTP server. - 12.
 Enter the display name (logical node name) for this node; for example, tp-junosspace-01. - 13.
 Enter the password for the appliance when it is in maintenance mode.
-The maintenance+ mode administrator must specify this password to access maintenance mode and+ shut down all nodes.
-You also need this password to upgrade Junos Space. - 14.
+The maintenance mode administrator must specify this password to access maintenance mode and shut down all nodes. - 14.
 Reenter the password to confirm it.
-The system displays the settings summary.+
+The system displays the settings summary.